MHASSAN206/reading-notes/README.md

 # Daily notes.

+* Unordered list can use asterisks
-- Or minuses fellow instructions and practice.
+- Or minuses take notes
++ Or pluses watch canvas video